- Features (parent page)

 - Timeseries-oriented software, with flexible databanks.
 Array-series (for sparse data) are provided.

-- Annual, quarters, months, daily and undated frequencies supported, more to come.
+- Annual, quarters, months, weekly, daily and undated frequencies supported, more to come.
 Conversions between these are in-built.

 - Values, dates, strings, lists, maps, etc., including many functions dealing with these.

 - Matrix calculations, including construction, addition, multiplication, inversion, etc. Also supports nested lists that can represent arrays of data.